org-tigris-jsapar/jsapar/docs/introduction.md

 with the parsed result, we may for example use the LineUtils class that contains a number of convenient methods to get cell values of different types from a Line.

 That is all you need to parse a CSV file.
+As you can see with this example the library works with readers so the data source is not actually limited to just files, it can be of any text data source.

 The example above is a small simple example.
-For larger files you probably want to implement a different event listener that handles each line immediately as it is parsed.
-That way you will never load the whole content of the input file in the memory.
+For larger data sources you probably want to implement a different event listener that handles each line immediately as it is parsed.
+That way you will never load the whole content of the data source in the memory.
 If you rather work with your own Java class directly instead of getting Line objects, you probably want to look at the Text2BeanConverter class.

 ## Simple example of composing a CSV file